vaultblockmagic/vault/README.md

 As the crypto space evolves, so do the cunning tactics of attackers exploiting vulnerabilities to steal valuable assets.
 Our team felt this sting first-hand when, just a month before the hackathon, one of our members lost tens of thousands of dollars in an elaborate keyboard clipper attack.
 With Vault, he could have effortlessly recovered his assets.

 Vault was born from the need for unmatched, customizable security for digital assets.
-By harnessing cutting-edge technologies like custom Web2/Web3 Multi-Factor Authentication (MFA) and Zero-Knowledge Proofs (ZKPs), Vault aims to safeguard users' assets, even if their wallets are compromised.
+By harnessing cutting-edge technologies like custom Web2/Web3 Multi-Factor Authentication (MFA), Zero-Knowledge Proofs (ZKPs), and Account Abstraction, Vault aims to safeguard users' assets, even if their wallets are compromised.

+#### Live Demo

+The live version of this dApp can be found at https://vault.express

+#### Run a local installation of the dApp
+Please follow the steps under `/site/client/README.md` to run the dApp locally.

+#### Contracts

+Please find all relevant documentation perataining to smart contracts under `contracts/README.md`.

+#### ZK Circuits
+Pleae find all relevant documentation perataining to smart contracts under `circuits/README.md`.

 ## What it does
 #### Some of the core features of Vault: